Noupin/atropos/README.md

 To view logs after upping with -d
 `docker compose logs -f uploader`

+### Multiple Accounts

+Place projects for different upload accounts under `out/<account>/<project>`.
+When the upload scripts are run without an explicit account name, the account is now inferred from this folder structure and the matching tokens are loaded from `server/tokens/<account>`.

 ## Configuration Notes

 - Window context overlap is set via `WINDOW_CONTEXT_PCT` in `server/config.py` as a